Arrghus8/ClownCar/README.md

   - Huge thanks to @CielFricker249 / "Aru" on the RetroTink discord for the idea and testing of the Donut Dongle project as well!

 ## TroubleShooting ##

+The GREEN and BLUE leds indicate WiFi and usb serial/gameID lookup respectively.
+This should help diagnose as a first step.

-First make sure of the following:
+After that, confirm the following:
  - Configured Wifi settings in .ino.
     - Make sure it's to a 2.4Ghz Wifi AP.
 I don't believe 5Ghz is supported on the Arduino.
  - Have at least 1 gameID to profile in the gameDB
  - Have at least 1 address in the consoles db that you can access with a web browser

- If you are sure of these settings, and it still does not work, try the following:
+ If you are sure of these settings, and it still does not work, try the following to test the usb serial connection:
   - Configure your Arduino Nano ESP32 with the provided "ClownCar_usb-only-test.ino".
 This is configured to only load "remote profile 8".
+    - You can change the 8 to 1 - 9 if needed.
   - Verify that everything is connected with your OTG adapter and has power.
-  - Press the reset button on top of the Arduino and within a couple of seconds it should load remote profile 8.
+  - Press the reset button on top of the Arduino and within a couple of seconds it should load the remote profile.

     If this works, then there must be a wifi connectivity issue somewhere.